erroronline1/caro/readme.md

 Vendors can be enriched with certificate files.
 The application will match the provided expiry-date and contribute to the [calendar](#calendar) once the date has passed to alert relevant units to look after an update.

-While editing products, one can edit the *trading good*-setting, revoke a possible *incorporated*-state and set the product *active and available* or *inactive*.
+While editing products, one can edit the *trading good*-setting, *has expiry date*-setting, revoke a possible *incorporated*-state and set the product *active and available* or *inactive*.
 On setting any of these, similar products can be selected to apply this setting to as well.
 The selection happens to propose products of the same vendor whose article number has a set up similarity (as defined within [setup.ini](#runtime-variables)).

 ![vendor manager screenshot](assets/vendor%20manager.png)